deepin-community/texlive-base/texmf-dist/doc/latex/tkz-doc/README.md

-# tkz-doc — Class and package for the documentation of all tkz-* packages.
+# tkz-doc — Class  for the documentation of all tkz-* packages.

-Release 1.43c 2020/04/10
+Release 1.45c 2022/07/14

 ## Note